dIoMeDs/stegos-website/content/news/2019/08/first-desktop-app-beta.md

 ![Chinese](/images/Desktop_app_4.png)

 #### Getting mainnet beta tokens
-To get test STG to use the mainnet beta, please use our faucet bot in [Telegram Channel](https://stg.to/tgn).
+To get test STG to use the mainnet beta, please use our faucet bot in our [Telegram Channel](https://stg.to/tgn).
-​

 First, find your wallet address.
 Click “Receive” in the menu on the left (you can also select a specific account and click the orange “Receive Tokens” button).
 ![Recieve Tokens](/images/Desktop_app_5.png)